vfarah-if/NodeCodingExercise/README.md

   ![swagger-ui-sample](./readme-images/swagger-ui-sample.png)

 - Database model consists of two structures, **course** and **session**.
 When you post the first course with some session information this will generate some aggregated stats on the session data that is passed in for the course.
-The course data model has various data and validators built in to make sure the data is in the expected format, built into the model. **NOTE:**  I introduce ***SessionCount*** into the structure to help me understand some of the data I was aggregating.
-It make it easier, in my opinion to obviously see the generated data and what I was aggregating the data on
+The course data model has various data and validators built in to make sure the data is in the expected format, built into the model. **NOTE:**  I introduced ***sessionCount*** into the structure to help me understand some of the data I was aggregating and to have an obvious and easy dimension to visualise.

   ```javascript
   const courseSchema = new mongoose.Schema({